-Have you done a kitchen inventory lately?
+Have you taken a kitchen inventory lately?
 You might be surprised about what’s lurking inside!
 Open up the cupboards, pantry, under the sink, the refrigerator and freezer – there’s a chance you will find some chemicals, additives, plastics, GMOs and a few other unsavory toxins lurking.
-Even if you shop at the healthiest grocery store in town, chances are there is room for healthy improvement.
+Even if you shop at the healthiest grocery store in town, chances are there is room for some healthy improvement.

 Let’s take a look and see where to make a few healthy and sustainable upgrades.
 You don’t need to do it all at once… if you know what to look out for, you can start creating a healthier kitchen with each shopping trip.

 #1.
 Take a peek inside the fridge and cupboards… for a quick inventory.
 Get a sense of what you usually have on hand – veggies, dairy, meat, condiments, breads/grains, processed foods, cleaning products, etc.